×

 With practice and the right tools, you can build your German skills even while you’re drifting off into dreamland.
+But how do we go about learning when we’re ready to doze off?

-Sleep-learning Apps:
+Sleep-learning Apps

 There’s an app for nearly anything you can think of, and that includes studying German when you sleep!
 You should definitely check out apps that teach German in general, but here are a few that would work quite well when you’re ready to doze off.